indra-tesla/LiveReports-PowerBI-Realtime-Call-Center-Performance-Simulation/README.md

 ### 1. Configure Environment Variables

 Ensure that the following environment variable is set:
-- `SQL_SERVER_NAME`: The name or IP address of your SQL Server instance.
+- `SQL_SERVER_NAME`: Your SQL Server instance's name or IP address.

-You can set environment variables using the following commands in the command promt:
+You can set environment variables using the following commands in the command prompt:
 - Windows:
   ```sh
   setx SQL_SERVER_NAME "YourServerName"